minyez/tmc-frohlich/README.md

 The main script `tmc-frohlich.py` has a couple of parameters to specify.

-Besides, you need the following files to run the calculation,
+Besides, you need the following files to run the calculations,

-- `POSCAR.0`: the structure file
+- `POSCAR`: the structure file
 - `POTCAR`: the PAW potential file

 ### Step 0 (optional): geometry optimization